aaldoais97/KittyKafe/README.md

+### Update: 7/29/2025

 # KittyKafe
-A repository to contain the Kitty Kafe website source code.The Kitty Kafe is a mock cafe that offers a place to study, order coffee beans or prepared drinks &amp; desserts, and calm the sense by spending time with a kitty.
+A repository to contain the Kitty Kafe website source code.The Kitty Kafe is a mock cafe that offers a place to study, order coffee beans or prepared drinks & desserts, and calm the sense by spending time with a kitty.

 ## Page List (HTML & CSS for each unless otherwise stated)
 **1. Index:** This is the Home Page for the Kitty Kafe site.
 It includes information about the company and what we offer.